raspberrypilearning/club-mentoring/en/quiz2/question_1.md

 ## Reflection

-Well done, you have learnt a lot!
-Now it's time to reflect — reflecting is an important part of learning because it helps make new connections in your brain.

-Answer the three scenario questions below to reflect on what you've learnt.
+Well done, answer the three scenario questions below to reflect on what you've learnt.

 After each question, press submit.
 You will be guided towards the correct answer.
 You can do this activity as many times as you want to.

-Have fun!

 --- question ---